4 YEAR APPRENTICESHIP

 Programme Structure:

-Training is conducted at SOLAS Training Centre Shannon, DIT-Bolton Street, Dublin, or another suitable facility.
+Training is conducted at SOLAS Training Centre Shannon, AAG Shannon, DIT-Bolton Street, Dublin, or another suitable facility.
 Apprentices must pass various tests including practical, short answer, multiple-choice, and coursework assessments.
 During block release, SOLAS provides wages and an allowance for accommodation expenses.

 Duration: